top of page

 Great Room | Breakers Mansion

 The entrance of the Breakers mansion leads to a Great Room with a 45’ high ceiling inspired by 16th century palaces in Genoa and Turin.
 The villa was showplace for the family’s artwork.
-Much of the main floor is covered in gold leaf and Greco-Roman antiquities.
-Cornelius II, who was president of the New York Central Railroad, also included odes to Mercury (the god of transport) throughout the mansion.
 The palazzo is set on 13-acres overlooking the crashing (“breaking”) waves of the Atlantic Ocean.

 Breakers Mansion Music Room

-Scenes from the HBO historical drama, “The Gilded Age,” created by Julian Fellowes (of Downton Abbey fame) were shot in the Breakers mansion.
+Scenes from the HBO historical drama, “The Gilded Age,” created by Julian Fellowes were shot in the Breakers mansion.
 The show highlights the tensions between America’s old money families, and their newly rich neighbors.

 After touring the Breakers, you can access the Cliff Walk from the Ochre Point Avenue gate.
 The Cliff Walk is a 3.5-mile path that straddles the crashing surf of the Atlantic Ocean and the Newport mansions.
 The Ochre Avenue access point is about mid-way on the walk.
-If you turn north (left) along the paved walkway, you will soon pass several estates on the grounds of Salve Regina University.
+Click here to purchase a self-guided GPS based walking tour.

 Cliff Walk Entrance